moq-wg/moq-transport/draft-lcurley-warp.md

 Media fragments can be packaged at any frequency, causing a trade-off between overhead and latency.
 It is RECOMMENDED that a media fragment consists of a single frame to minimize latency.

+# Security Considerations

+## Resource Exhaustion
+Live media requires significant bandwidth and resources.
+Failure to set limits will quickly cause resource exhaustion.

+Warp uses QUIC flow control to impose resource limits at the network layer.
+Endpoints SHOULD set flow control limits based on the anticipated media bitrate.

+The media producer prioritizes and transmits streams out of order.
+Streams might be starved indefinitely during congestion.
+The producer and consumer MUST cancel a stream, preferably the lowest priority, after reaching a resource limit.

 # IANA Considerations